redhat-cop/agnosticd/ansible/roles/open-env-gcp-add-user-to-project/README.md

-guid - the guid to use for the deployment requester_email - the user's email address (must match GCP principal)
+guid - the guid to use for the deployment requester_email - the user's email address (must match GCP principal) gcp_admin_group - group in GCP that has admin access to all projects, must start with group:

 Dependencies
 ------------